strblr/react-stored/README.md

 }
 ```

 Since they share the same key (`'counter'`), they actually seemlessly share the _same value_ and keep one another in sync _no matter_ how hard you try to unsync them. **Even better** : if you refresh the page, nothing changes.
 The values are persistent.
-You better like them, because they ain't going anywhere unless you change the key or... the key _prefix_ (see config section below).
+You better like them, because they ain't going anywhere unless you change the key or... the key _prefix_ (see [config](#3--the-config-function)).

 The second argument to `useStore`, the number `0` in this case, represents the default counter value, as no persistent save cound be found the first time around.